Would you like to visit a Fourth regional site closer to you?

 7. BACS REPORTS

 7.1.
 BACS Input Reports provide details of the payments that have been sent electronically by BACS on behalf of the Customer.
 The Messaging Reports provide details of the payments that have been amended, adjusted or returned electronically from the BACS service, or the end bank, to the Customer and have implications if not acted upon within documented timescales.
-Fourth will ensure that the payments due to the Customer’s employees match the payments on the Customer approved payroll summary reports.
+Fourth will ensure that the payments due to the Customer’s employees match the payments on the Customer approved payroll preview reports.

 7.2.
 The Customer must collect their reports following email notification from the BACS service.